AmyE123/GMTK-2022/README.md

 ### CORE FUNCTIONALITY
 * Exchanging food for points
-* loading a level from playerprefs or something
 * lose screen
 * happiness counter
 * Make sure you can't put finished items into the oven